Cyprien-GEHU/holbertonschool-shell/permissions/README.md

 11-directories_permissions : The script add execute permission to all subdirectories of the current directory to the owener, groups and other users
-12-directory_permissions : The script creates a directory called "my_dir" with permission 751 in working directory 13-change_group : The script change the groupe owner to "school" for the file "hello" 14-change_owner_and_group : the script change the owner to vincent and the group owner to staff for all files and directories 15-symbolic_link_permissions:The script change the owner and the group owner by vincent and staff in "_hello_"
+12-directory_permissions : The script creates a directory called "my_dir" with permission 751 in working directory 13-change_group : The script change the groupe owner to "school" for the file "hello" 14-change_owner_and_group : the script change the owner to "vincent" and the group owner to "staff" for all files and directories
+15-symbolic_link_permissions:The script change the owner and the group owner by "vincent" and "staff" in "_hello_" 16-if_only : The script change the owner of the file "hello" to "vincent" only if it is owned by "guillaume"